The government is our sole client.

 Government lawyers work closely with ministers, policy makers and other professionals and have a unique role in helping the government deliver its manifesto and run public services.

-The head of the government legal profession (civil advisory and litigation) is the Treasury Solicitor, Jonathan Jones.
+The head of the government legal profession is the Treasury Solicitor, Jonathan Jones.

 Jonathan is also the Permanent Secretary of the Government Legal Department (GLD) which is the single largest provider of legal services to government.